formabble/releases/docs/details/shards/GFX/Mesh.md

-- The sequence of strings given to the `Layout` parameter will be used as the pattern to inepret the sequence value in the Vertices key of the input table.
+- The sequence of strings given to the `Layout` parameter will be used as the pattern to interpret the sequence value in the Vertices key of the input table.

 - Consider the following example:
   ```shards